voxelize/voxelize/docs/docs/api/client/classes/Entity.md

 • **matrixWorldAutoUpdate**: `boolean`

-When this is set, the renderer checks every frame if the object and its children need matrix updates.
+If set, then the renderer checks every frame if the object and its children need matrix updates.
-Otherwise, you have to maintain all matrices in the object and its children yourself.
+When it isn't, then you have to maintain all matrices in the object and its children yourself.

-**`Default`**

-THREE.Object3D.DefaultMatrixWorldAutoUpdate
+Default is Object3D.DEFAULT_MATRIX_WORLD_AUTO_UPDATE (true).

 #### Inherited from